ghik/kubernetes-the-harder-way/docs/QEMU.md

 /opt/homebrew/Cellar/qemu/${QEMU_VERSION}/share/qemu/edk2-aarch64-code.fd
 ```

-In order to make our commands portable between QEMU versions, from now we'll assume that you have `QEMU_VERSION` variable is set.
+In order to make our commands portable between QEMU versions, from now we'll assume that you have `QEMU_VERSION` variable set.
 You can automate it with this command:

 ```
 $ QEMU_VERSION=$(qemu-system-aarch64 --version | head -n 1 | sed "s/^QEMU emulator version //")
 ```

-The simplest QEMU option to mount this file as a BIOS/UEFI is:
+The simplest QEMU option to mount OVMF file as a BIOS/UEFI is:

 ```
 -bios /opt/homebrew/Cellar/qemu/${QEMU_VERSION}/share/qemu/edk2-aarch64-code.fd